All you need to know about the Last Will and Testament

-- What does it include
+What does it include

-- How should it be executed
+How should it be executed

 What are the laws governing the last Will and Testament

-What is a valid Will?
+What is a valid Will

-Consequences of no will or testament
+Consequences of no will and testament

 Types of wills

-- The creator of the Will must sign or affix his/her mark to the Will
+The creator of the Will must sign or affix his/her mark to the Will

-- The signature or mark of the testator must be placed such that it appears that it was intended to give effect to the writing as the Will.
+The signature or mark of the testator must be placed such that it appears that it was intended to give effect to the writing as the Will.

-- The Will should be attested by two or more witnesses.
+The Will should be attested by two or more witnesses.